Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Lightened Liquids

 Skip heavy cream and use low-sodium chicken broth combined with a splash of low-fat milk or unsweetened almond milk.
-This creates the creamy base while trimming calories.
+For nut-free or dairy-free needs, try oat milk or soy milk instead.
+Any of these creates a creamy base while trimming calories, so everyone can enjoy this soup with confidence.

 Herbs & Seasonings

-Fresh thyme, rosemary, garlic, and black pepper add layers of flavour.
-A pinch of smoked paprika adds depth without extra fat.
+Fresh thyme, rosemary, garlic, and black pepper offer layers of flavor.
+A pinch of smoked chili powder imparts character without extra fat.

 Here’s a quick ingredient guide: